 Have you ever dreamt of travelling the world?
-We don’t mean a Canadian winter getaway at an all-inclusive in Mexico kind of travel.
-We’re talking about the kind of travel where you spend weeks or months exploring a new culture, new landscapes and meeting people from all over the globe making memories to last you a lifetime.
-If you’ve ever wondered how people manage to travel for an extended period of time, the answer is easier than you think: on a working holiday.
-In this post, we’ll break down exactly what a working holiday is and how it makes long-term work and travel for Canadians possible.
+No, not going on some all-inclusive resort trip with your entire extended family.
+We’re talking about the adventure of a lifetime.
+Spending weeks or months exploring a new culture, new landscapes and meeting people from all over the globe.
+Ever wondered how people manage to travel for ages without going completely broke?
+It’s an easy 2-word answer: working holiday.
+In this post, we’ll explain what it takes to work and travel long-term as a Canadian.

 A working holiday is a type of extended trip where you work to help pay for your travels.
-By working during your trip, you can avoid completely emptying your savings account.
+By working during your trip, you can avoid emptying your savings account.
 In fact, a working holiday not only makes travel more affordable, but also allows you to settle in one place for a while and experience life as a local.
-A working holiday also allows you to gain work experience while you discover the world.
-It’s a great way to avoid that awkward work experience gap on your resume.
-Plus, your parents likely won’t be worried that you are becoming a full-fledged vagabond.
+A work and travel experience also allows you to gain experience while you discover the world.
+It’s a great way to avoid that awkward work experience gap on your resume!
+Plus, your parents won’t be worried that you are becoming a full-fledged vagabond.

 The jobs people typically do on a working holiday are temporary and casual in nature.
-The idea is that you work for a short period of time before continuing traveling to a new place.
+The idea is that you work for a short period of time before travelling to a new place.
 This could mean working a short gig for a weekend or working somewhere for several months.
 If you’d rather do something more career-focused, an internship abroad might be just the thing for you.
 And hey, it’s also the coolest way to launch your career!

 Working holidays give you the chance to take a job you may never have the opportunity to take back home in Canada.
 Imagine working at a surf shop in Australia, or at one of the world’s top ski resorts in Japan.
-How about leading kayaking tours in Patagonia or at a bungee jumping company in New Zealand?
-The options for work and travel for Canadians are truly endless.
+How about helping people take the plunge at a bungee jumping company in New Zealand?
+The options for work and travel for young Canadians are truly endless.

 The Canadian government actually has an entire department called International Experience Canada devoted to creating these partnerships with foreign countries to provide Canadians with opportunities to experience work and travel abroad.
 International Experience Canada makes it possible to gain new skills while abroad, learn new languages, experience different cultures and explore places you never thought you could.